Kashchenism

 Kashchenism (кащенизм) is a specific style of conversation in forums and blogs used on Russian FidoNet and Internet.
 Its main feature is provocativeness and mockery while being formally polite.
 Historically, Kashchenist style uses many words and idioms of Jewish origin; in conversations, Kashchenists often pretend to be Jews, in order to troll antisemites while also causing others to make excuses to prove that they are not antisemites.
 Kashchenist style also typically uses medical terms, especially from psychiatry; this is because Kashchenists consider themselves jocularly as "network psychiatrists", and imitate either medical staff or, conversely, patients in a mental hospital.
 The word "Kashchenism" also denotes a philosophy of people who use Kashchenist style in electronic conversations.

 Etymology

 The word Kashchenism comes from the name of the Kashchenko psychiatric hospital.
 The hospital was named after the prominent Russian psychiatrist Pyotr Kashchenko.
 Kashchenists consider him to be their patron saint.

 Origin

 Kashchenism originated as a FidoNet echo conference SU.KASCHENKO.LOCAL (SKL) created by Vladimir "MedBrat" Timofeev in 1998.

-In the first half of 2000-s, SKL (and Russian FidoNet in general) slowly became deserted, and in 2005 MedBrat led residual Kashchenists away from SKL to the Internet forum kaschenko.ru; SKL worked then for a while but now it is almost dead.
+In the first half of the 2000s, SKL (and Russian FidoNet in general) slowly became deserted, and in 2005 MedBrat led residual Kashchenists away from SKL to the Internet forum kaschenko.ru.